apify/crawlee/docs/guides/getting_started.md

 ### The What - `handlePageFunction`

 The `handlePageFunction` is the brain of the crawler.
 It tells it what to do at each and every page it visits.
-Generally it handles extraction of data from the page, processing the data, saving it, calling APIs, doing calculations and whatever else you need it to do, really.
+Generally it handles extraction of data from the page, processing the data, saving it, calling APIs, doing calculations and whatever else you need it to do.

 The `handlePageFunction` is provided by you, the user, and invoked automatically by the crawler for each `Request` from either the `RequestList` or
 `RequestQueue`.
 It always receives a single argument and that is a plain `Object`.
-Its properties change depending on the used crawler class, but it always includes at least the `request` property, which represents the currently crawled `Request` instance (i.e. the URL the crawler is visiting and related metadata) and the `autoscaledPool` property, which is an instance of the [`AutoscaledPool`](../api/autoscaled-pool) class and we'll talk about it in detail later.
+Its properties change depending on the crawler class used, but it always includes at least the `request` property, which represents the currently crawled `Request` instance (i.e. the URL the crawler is visiting and related metadata) and the `autoscaledPool` property, which is an instance of the [`AutoscaledPool`](../api/autoscaled-pool) class and we'll talk about it in detail later.